 Opening hours: 4am-12.30pm

 Japanese restaurant Kato specialises in seasonal seafood flavours, serving a selection of delicious sashimi, simmered, salt-broiled, grilled and boiled fish, all cooked to order.
-The Soy Sauce Alfonsino Set (price varies; from ¥1,600) is a great savoury choice that comes with rice and vegetables.
+The Soy Sauce Alfonsino Set (price varies; from ¥1,900; availability may differ per day) is a great savoury choice that comes with rice and vegetables.

 Tsukiji's got no shortage of restaurants combining seafood with rice, but Segawa is clearly among the cream of the crop.
 Very popular with the regular crowd, this down-to-earth eatery carries top-quality lean, thick tuna, serving it with a soy sauce made with an inherited 'secret' recipe, creating a nice balance with the vinegary rice.
 The daily special's a great choice at ¥1,600, but you really can't go wrong with the basic Tuna Bowl (¥900).